silenzio777/silenzio_robot_library/ROS2/docker_ROS2_foxy_w_Realsense_T256_and_L515/README.md

-## Docker container for ROS2 foxy Realsense T256 and L515 cameras
+## Docker container for ROS2 foxy with Realsense T256 and L515 cameras

 1.